John Benitez: Career

 In 1976, Benitez got a weekend job deejaying between salsa bands at a club called Charlie's in the Bronx.
 He convinced the owner to open a non-alcoholic dance club, and he used the live audience to experiment on.
 By this time, he was kicked out of school for truancy.
 Benitez wanted to move to Manhattan, so he worked at a club called La Mariposa in Washington Heights.
 Then he switched to the Experimental Four club in Midtown Manhattan.

 In 1978, Benitez was making $100 for a four-night week when he moved to an apartment on the West Side of Manhattan.
 After earning a high school equivalency diploma, Benitez enrolled at Bronx Community College as a psychology major and took voice and diction classes.
 In 1979, Benitez worked back and forth between Manhattan and Long Island.
-He worked seven nights a week at Hurrah, and Le Mouches in New York City, Club Marrakesh in Westhampton, Blue Cloud in Southampton, and La Falafel.
+He worked seven nights a week at Hurrah, Les Mouches in New York City, Club Marrakesh in Westhampton, Blue Cloud in Southampton, and La Falafel.
 Between 1976 and 1980, Benitez also played at New York New York, Studio 54, Le Jardin, and the Grand Ballroom.
 He eventually settled at the Electric Circus and Xenon in New York City.
 In 1981, he was hired as the resident DJ at Funhouse.
 He hosted a weekend dance radio show at WKTU.
 Soon, Benitez was influencing the dance charts.
 He pushed the records "Planet Rock" (1982) and "Let the Music Play" (1983).
 Record companies would send him awards when the records went gold.